poonam-tech-stack/ycompany-rims/README.md

 Description

+This project contains frontend and a supporting backend in client and server folders respectively.

-This React project follows micro-frontends architecture design using Module Federation for higher scalability and maintainablility.
+The frontend project follows micro-frontends architecture design using Module Federation for higher scalability and maintainablility.
 Modules are segregated by features as follows:

 Modules